 This Joint Legacy Program aims to construct a comprehensive empirical picture of the magnetic field strength and structure in the multiphase ISM of galaxies.
-For the first time, we will contrust the first FIR poalrimetric survey of nearby galaxies.
+For the first time, we will construst the first FIR polarimetric survey of nearby galaxies.
 We will combine these results with our radio polarimetric and optical spectroscopic observations to obtain magnetic field strength/structure and gas dynamics as a function of host galaxy properties and kpc-scale galactic environment.
 The wide-field, multi-wavelength polarimetric observations from this Legacy Program will be a transformative leap that will establish the foundational framework of the kpc-scale magnetic field structure in the molecular gas disks of nearby galaxies.

 Our team is comprised of an international group of recognized experts in the field of magnetic fields of galaxies, IR and radio polarimetric observations, and Herschel and HAWC+ instrumentation.
 The primary aim of this team is to maximize the science output of the FIR and radio polarimetric data to understand the magnetic fields in the multi-phase interstellar medium of galaxies.
 Secondary to the science is a strong commitment to ensuring as appropriate the best possible balance in demographics, including gender, career position, and nationality.

 The overall responsibility of this program resides with the two co-PIs, Dr. Sui Ann Mao in Germany and Dr. Enrique Lopez-Rodriguez in the USA and Dr. Sui Ann Mao in Germany, and their Science Working Group.

 |Enrique Lopez-Rodriguez (co-PI)||Sui Ann Mao (co-PI)|

 |KIPAC/Stanford||Max Planck Institute for Radio Astronomy|